 Take a look around your home.
-What aspects of décor, accessories and style do you most often pick when shopping for yourself?
+What aspects of décor, accessories, and style do you most often pick when shopping for yourself?
 If your environment shows your appreciation of the old and the classic, why not show it on your arm as well?
-Time has always been there and since the 16th century, accessories that tell the time could be worn on your person.
+Time has always been there and since the 16th century.
 And then started the evolution of the watch industry and watch brands.
-From clock watches and pocket watches to the balance spring and eventually the quartz watch in the 1960s, watch brands have kept people enthralled with their creativity and technology in the industry.
+From clock watches and pocket watches to the balance spring and, eventually, the quartz watch in the 1960s, watch brands have kept people enthralled with their creativity and technology in the industry.

 But with so many new watch brands coming onto the market, which watch brands do you consider if you want the classic approach?
 Luckily, there are a few brands that started a long time ago and still survive in the modern market.

 Below we’ll share some of the names of the brands that are still worth your attention.

 We’ll start with Gallet.
 From a certain perspective, this brand has been around since 1466, thanks to the original clockmaker named Humbertus Gallet.
 In later generations, many of his family are recorded to be watchmakers too.
 However, the company that exists today only officially registered its name in 1826.
 If you go by the first date, this is the oldest watch company in the world, and yes you can still get your hands on a Gallet watch today.

 As with many respected watch brands, this company is of Swiss origin.
 The reason why they’re still around is probably because the family behind the brand didn’t think small.
 As early as the 1860s, they branched out internationally and created offices in the US.
 They also ensured they stay relevant to the times, manufacturing items such as military stopwatches for governments when WWII seemed imminent.